chromium/chromium/docs/enterprise/add_new_policy.md

 - Make sure the policy metadata is up-to-date, in particular `supported_on`, and the feature flags.
-- In general, don't change policy semantics in a way that is incompatible (as determined by user/admin-visible behavior) with previous semantics. **In particular, consider that existing policy deployments may affect both old and new browser versions, and both should behave according to the admin's intentions**.
+- In general, don't change policy semantics in a way that is incompatible (as determined by user/admin-visible behavior) with previous semantics.
+    - **In particular, consider that existing policy deployments may affect** **both old and new browser versions, and both should behave according to** **the admin's intentions.**
+    - **Do not modify the behavior when the policy is not set**.
+To be more
+    specific: values `default`, `default_for_enterprise_users` and
+    `default_policy_level` must (likely) never change after the launch.
+Contact cros-policy-muc-eng@google.com for guidance if you need to make such changes.
 - **An important pitfall is that adding an additional allowed value to an enum policy may cause compatibility issues.** Specifically, an administrator may use the new policy value, which makes older Chrome versions